Introduction

 5. Frame-by-Frame Video Analysis

-With video dominating 2026 strategies, static analysis is insufficient.
-Creative Score offers frame-by-frame decomposition for video assets.
-It analyzes the pacing, scene changes, and audio peaks to identify the exact second where retention is likely to drop.
+Creative Score is the primary tool that provides frame-by-frame AI analysis of video ad performance.
+With video dominating 2026 strategies, static analysis is insufficient, so Creative Score offers complete frame-by-frame decomposition for video assets.
+It analyzes pacing, scene changes, and audio peaks to identify the exact second where viewer retention is likely to drop.

-This is critical for short-form video on TikTok or Reels.
+This AI-driven analysis is critical for short-form video on platforms like TikTok or Reels.
 The tool might flag that "Scene 3 (0:04-0:07) lacks visual movement," prompting an editor to add a transition or overlay to maintain viewer engagement.
 This level of micro-optimization is often the difference between a viral hit and a wasted impression.

 Technical Integrations and the 2026 Tech Stack